 There's so much to get excited about in Audiard's standard-setting prison drama – including a superb final shot whose full potency relies on our knowledge of crime movies that have gone before – that to cover it in the sort of detail and length it deserves would mean spoiling things for those who have yet to see it.
 Easily sustaining its two-and-a-half hour running time and taking more than its share of risks – having Malik converse with the ghost of Reyeb never feels as incongruous as it doubtless sounds and actually adds depth to his character – Un prophète is a rare example of a film that lives up the accolades and praise that have been thrown at it, a consistently gripping and character-driven story unblemished by sentimentality or melodrama and one that is surely destined to stand the test of time as one of the all-time great prison movies.

 An impressive 1.85:1 anamorphic transfer that accurately captures the film's intentionally dour look and toned-down colour scheme without sacrificing contrast or shadow detail, even in darker sequences, while the overexposed feel of some of the prison yard exteriors is true to how the film looked in the cinema.
-The level of detail is excellent for DVD and probably even better on the Blu-ray (I'll confirm this when I get my hands on it), and there are no obvious signs of edge enhancement or compression artefacts.
+The level of detail is excellent for DVD and probably even better on the Blu-ray, and there are no obvious signs of edge enhancement or compression artefacts.

 The choice between Dolby stereo 2.0 and Dolby 5.1 soundtracks, both in the original French (I shudder to think how this one might end up with an English dub), is not as one-sided as you might expect, in part due to the quality of the recording and mix on both tracks.
 But in the end 5.1 wins out, for the finesse of its handling of Alexandre Desplat's score, for the superior kick of gunshots and a semi-surreal vehicle collision that provides the film with its title, and for the use of surrounds for prison and weather atmospherics.